openhab/openhab2/bundles/org.openhab.binding.smartthings/README.md

 - Make a copy of this token, and fill it on the openhab Smarthings Cloud Hub device.

+- Then, go back to openhab things.
+  Modify the openhab "Smartthings Cloud Hub" things to add the token to the configuration.

+- After this, go to the following URL : http[s]://myopenhab.domain.com/smartthings/

 **The binding will not work until this part has been completed, do not skip this part of the setup.**

 ## openHAB Configuration